mipimipi/crema/README.md

 cream has sub commands for the different tasks:

-* `crema add`  adds AUR packages incl. corresponding package tarballs to a custom repository
+* `crema add` builds and adds packages incl. corresponding package tarballs to a custom repository
-* `crema build` builds packages from one or multiple PKGBUILD files and adds them and the corresponding package tarballs to a custom repository
 * `crema cleanup` cleans up one or all custom repositories (e.g. if the database and the package files are not consistent anymore)
 * `crema env` lists the repositories and their diretories
 * `crema ls` lists all packages of one or all repositories
 * `crema rm` removes AUR packages and the corresponding package tarballs from a custom repository.
+* `cream sign` sign a entire repository (incl. the database and the package files) with [gpg](https://gnupg.org/)
+* `crema unsign` remove signatures from a repository (incl. the database and the package files)
 * `cream update` updates all outdated AUR packages in one or all custom repositories.

 ## Details

-crema is a wrapper around `repo-add`, `repo-remove` (both part of the [pacman](https://wiki.archlinux.org/index.php/Pacman) package), [makepkg](https://wiki.archlinux.org/index.php/Makepkg), [makechrootpkg](https://wiki.archlinux.org/index.php/DeveloperWiki:Building_in_a_clean_chroot) and [aurutils](https://github.com/AladW/aurutils).
+Basically, crema is a wrapper around `repo-add`, `repo-remove` (both part of the [pacman](https://wiki.archlinux.org/index.php/Pacman) package), [makepkg](https://wiki.archlinux.org/index.php/Makepkg), [makechrootpkg](https://wiki.archlinux.org/index.php/DeveloperWiki:Building_in_a_clean_chroot) and [aurutils](https://github.com/AladW/aurutils).
+It uses [rsync](https://wiki.archlinux.org/index.php/Rsync), to transfer repositories between remote locations and the local filesystem and the above-mentioned tools to manipulate the local copy.
+At the end of each crema command the local copy is removed since it's obsolete.

 ## Known Issues

-* Adding AUR packages to a custom repository does not always work if in the `epoch` is set in the PKGBUILD file.
+* Adding packages to a custom repository does not always work if in the `epoch` is set in the PKGBUILD file.
 Reason: In this case, the file name of the package contains a colon.
-If the system that hosts the repository does not allow colons in file names, adding such a package will result in an error.
+If the system that hosts the repository does not allow colons in file names, adding such a package will result in an `rsync` error.
+In such situations `cream cleanup` helps to resolve potential inconsistencies.

 ## License